 - 6. Rule 20-C, Exemptions for Water Distribution System Permit, is amended to exempt rainwater catchment facilities (e.g. Cisterns) that are used for irrigation. - 7.
 Rule 21-B-3, Application for Permit to Connect to or Modify a Connection to a Water Distribution System, is amended to update the existing rule and add language from the Model Water Efficient Landscape Ordinance. - 8.
 Rule 22-D-1-h, Action on Application for Permit to Create/Establish a Water Distribution System, was amended to clarify the process for instances (e.g. the Malpaso Water Company Water Entitlement) where new Connections to the California American Water system may occur when the water use is not dependent on a California American Water water right. - 9.
-Rule 23 is amended to correct the title of the Rule to match Rule 20-B. - 10.
-Rule 23-A-1-(i)-(4) shall be amended to address potential transfers of sub-metered Single-Family Dwellings to non-identical ownership.
-Sub-metered Sites under separate ownership from the metered Site are problematic to enforce metering requirements (e.g. conditions of approval for sub-metering) and Water Rationing. - 11.
 Rule 24-E, Calculation of Water Capacity and Capacity Fees, is amended to add language from Title 23 of the California Code of Regulations regarding submitting a Landscape Documentation Package during the Landscape review process.
-This Rule is also amended to delete reference to an administrative processing fee, as this fee is found in Rule 60. - 12.
+This Rule is also amended to delete reference to an administrative processing fee, as this fee is found in Rule 60. - 10.
 Rule 25.5, Water Use Credits and On-Site Water Credits is amended to remove language referring to the definition of "Low Water Use Plumbing Fixtures."
-The Rule is also amended to delete reference to an outdated conservation goal and to correct the title of Table 4: High Efficiency Appliance Credits. - 13.
-Rule 142, Water Efficiency Standards, is amended to reflect amendments to the California plumbing and energy standards/codes when they are more restrictive than the District's, and to reflect efficiency changes in the Model Water Efficient Landscape Ordinance. - 14.
+The Rule is also amended to delete reference to an outdated conservation goal and to correct the title of Table 4: High Efficiency Appliance Credits. - 11.
+Rule 142, Water Efficiency Standards, is amended to reflect amendments to the California plumbing and energy standards/codes when they are more restrictive than the District's, and to reflect efficiency changes in the Model Water Efficient Landscape Ordinance. - 12.
 Rule 143, Water Efficiency Standards for Existing Non-Residential Uses, is amended to reflect 2015 changes to the California Code of Regulations (Title 20, Sections 1601-1608).

-15. This Ordinance is exempt from review under the California Environmental Quality Act ("CEQA") (California Public Resources Code Section 21000 et seq.).
+13. This Ordinance is exempt from review under the California Environmental Quality Act ("CEQA") (California Public Resources Code Section 21000 et seq.).
 Pursuant to State CEQA Guidelines section 15307 (14 Cal.
 Code Regs.,§ 15307), this Ordinance is covered by the CEQA Categorical Exemption for actions taken to assure the maintenance, restoration, enhancement, or protection of a natural resource where the regulatory process involves procedures for protection of the environment.